Inhalational anesthetic: Gases

-Other gases or vapors which produce general anaesthesia by inhalation include nitrous oxide, cyclopropane and xenon.
+Other gases or vapors which produce general anaesthesia by inhalation include nitrous oxide, carbon dioxide, cyclopropane, and xenon.
 These are stored in gas cylinders and administered using flowmeters, rather than vaporisers.
 Cyclopropane is explosive and is no longer used for safety reasons, although otherwise it was found to be an excellent anaesthetic.
-Xenon is odourless and rapid in onset, but is expensive and requires specialized equipment to administer and monitor.
+Xenon is odorless (odourless) and rapid in onset, but is expensive and requires specialized equipment to administer and monitor.
 Nitrous oxide, even at 80% concentration, does not quite produce surgical level anaesthesia in most people at standard atmospheric pressure, so it must be used as an adjunct anaesthetic, along with other agents.

 Hyperbaric anaesthesia

 Under hyperbaric conditions (pressures above normal atmospheric pressure), other gases such as nitrogen, and noble gases such as argon, krypton, and xenon become anaesthetics.
 When inhaled at high partial pressures (more than about 4 bar, encountered at depths below about 30 metres in scuba diving), nitrogen begins to act as an anaesthetic agent, causing nitrogen narcosis.
 However, the minimum alveolar concentration (MAC) for nitrogen is not achieved until pressures of about 20 to 30 atm (bar) are attained.
 Argon is slightly more than twice as anaesthetic as nitrogen per unit of partial pressure (see argox).
 Xenon however is a usable anaesthetic at 80% concentration and normal atmospheric pressure.